Hoda Kotb: NBC News

 Kotb officially joined NBC News in April 1998 as a correspondent for Dateline NBC and all NBC News platforms.

-She was the first host of Today's first fourth-hour weekday morning broadcast at 10:00 a.m. in September 2007 and was joined by Kathie Lee Gifford as a co-host in April 2008.
+She was the first host of Todays first fourth-hour weekday morning broadcast at 10:00 a.m. in September 2007 and was joined by Kathie Lee Gifford as a co-host in April 2008.
 Gifford was later succeeded by Jenna Bush Hager in April 2019, following Gifford's departure from the show.

-On February 23, 2015, Kotb began hosting a live, one-hour show twice a week on Sirius XM's Today channel, discussing casual water cooler topics.
+On February 23, 2015, Kotb began hosting a live, one-hour show twice a week on SiriusXM's Today channel, discussing casual water cooler topics.

 On January 2, 2018, Kotb was named co-anchor of Today with Savannah Guthrie after anchor Matt Lauer was terminated by NBC News following accusations of sexual misconduct.
 She and Guthrie had been interim co-anchors since Lauer's termination on November 29, 2017.
 They make up the first female anchor duo to lead the show.

 On September 26, 2024, Kotb announced that she would be stepping down from Today in early 2025; she indicated she would continue with NBC in an unspecified role.
 Her last day was January 10, 2025.

+Kotb temporarily returned to Today between February and March 2026 to fill in for Guthrie during her absence in the investigation of the disappearance of her mother.